WP-API/docs/using-the-rest-api/authentication.md

 For developers using the built-in Javascript API, this is handled automatically for you.
 This is the recommended way to use the API for plugins and themes.
 Custom data models can extend `wp.api.models.Base` to ensure this is sent correctly for any custom requests.

 For developers making manual Ajax requests, the nonce will need to be passed with each request.
 The API uses nonces with the action set to `wp_rest`.
 These can then be passed to the API via the `_wpnonce` data parameter (either POST data or in the query for GET requests), or via the `X-WP-Nonce` header.

-If you do not pass the nonce, [`rest_cookie_check_for_errors`](https://developer.wordpress.org/reference/functions/rest_cookie_check_errors/) will set the current user to 0, turning the request into an **unauthenticated request**, even if you're logged into WordPress.
+If no nonce is provided the API will set the current user to 0, turning the request into an **unauthenticated request**, even if you're logged into WordPress.

 Note: Until recently, most software had spotty support for `DELETE` requests.
 For instance, PHP doesn't transform the request body of a `DELETE` request into a super global.
 As such, supplying the nonce as a header is the most reliable approach.